-Areas of support include: Anxiety, Depression, Relationship Challenges, Difficulty setting Boundaries, Men’s Issues, Addiction, Low Self-Esteem, Chronic Anger, Grief.
+Areas of support include: Anxiety, Depression, Relationship Challenges, Difficulty setting Boundaries, Men’s Issues, Addiction, Self-Esteem and Financial issues, Chronic Anger, Grief.

-The psycho-biological roots of Somatic Psychotherapy can also help alleviate symptoms of traumatic stress, such as PTSD, chronic fatigue, self-esteem or financial issues, relationship challenges, difficulty recovering from drug or alcohol addiction, anxiety, and digestive or other physiological issues.
+The psycho-biological roots of Somatic Experiencing can also help alleviate symptoms of traumatic stress, such as PTSD, chronic fatigue, relationship challenges, difficulty recovering from drug or alcohol addiction, anxiety, digestive and other symptoms of physiological stress.